MansiAyer/TE/README.md

 Third Year Computer Engineering experiments

 ## ❕This repo is still under construction❕
-so I'm sorry if anything is out of place or weird or anything, I'm still working on getting everything in the right place.
+so I'm sorry if anything is out of place or weird or anything, I'm still working on getting everything in the right place. `Suggest improvements by adding it as an issue`

 **For Contributions**